NCIP/caarray/README.txt

 Necessary Configuration for different Login Methods post deployment
 ---------------------------------------------------------------------
-Occasionally after deploying the caArray system you might find a time where you would like to change from the login method that was selected during build / install
+Occasionally after deploying the caArray system you might find a time where you would like to change from the login method that was selected during build / install.
+You will need to open the .ear file that is created during build / install to make the modifications to certain files.
+This ear file should be able to be found at
+$JBOSS_HOME/server/<server name>/deploy.
+You will need to unarchive the ear (using winzip or another tool) as well as the caarray.war file within to access the files.
+All paths are relative to the unarchived ear file.
 Below you will find the necessary configuration sections that must be added / removed to have the specific build types enabled, replace any necessary parameters (indicated by surrounding '@') with actual values:
 -In the security-config.xml the SessionFixationProtectionLoginModule and the DatabaseServerLoginModule must always be the first and last modules defined (respectivately)
 CAS Single Sign On:
-    *software/caarray.war/src/main/webapp/WEB-INF/web.xml
+    *caarray.war/src/main/webapp/WEB-INF/web.xml
         -Add the following sections to the web.xml file:
         -At the top of the file under the <display-name> tag:
             <context-param>